-On macOS, iOS, and iPadOS, it’s easy to take screenshots, crop them, and annotate them, and they save to the Photos app (on iOS and iPadOS) or to the Finder, so you can access them quickly.
-You can even take screenshots of your Apple Watch.
+On macOS, iOS, and iPadOS, it’s easy to take screenshots, crop them, and annotate them, and they save to the Photos app (or to the Finder on your Mac), so you can access them quickly.
+You can even take screenshots of your Apple Watch and the Apple TV.

-Here’s how to take screenshots on Apple devices.
+Here’s how to take screenshots on all of your Apple devices.

 Shoot and save screenshots on your Mac

-On the Mac, Command+Shift+3 takes a screenshot of the entire screen.
-On pressing those keys, you’ll hear a camera shutter sound and the screenshot will be saved to your Desktop as a PNG.
+On the Mac, Command-Shift-3 takes a screenshot of the entire screen.
+When you press those keys, you’ll hear a camera shutter sound and the screenshot will be saved to your Desktop as a PNG file.
 The document’s filename will include the date and time the screenshot was taken.

 Video content protected with HDCP (High-bandwidth Digital Content Protection) – such as a movie or TV show in the TV app – will be blacked out, but otherwise your image will show everything that was on your screen when you took the screenshot.

 But you can do much more than take a screenshot of your entire display.
-There are several types of screenshots you can take, each with its own keyboard shortcut.
+There are several types of screenshots you can take, each with its own keyboard shortcut, whether you use an iMac, MacBook, or a Mac mini with an external display.

 - Command-Shift-3 takes a screenshot of the entire screen.